headersalreadysent/bridge/README.md

     .get("http://someurl/bigfile.extension")
     .request(new Callback() {
         @Override
-        public void response(Request request, Response response, RequestException e) {
+        public void response(Request request, Response response, BridgeException e) {
             if (e != null || !response.isSuccess()) {
+                // See the 'Error Handling' section for information on how to process BridgeExceptions int reason = e.reason();
-                // An error occurred or the response was not successful } else {
+            } else {
                 // Use the Response object
             }